WorkeyMash/Information-Retrieval-System/README.md

 - **Interface**: Enhance the Streamlit app with features like PDF upload via the UI or chat history.

 This implementation provides a modular, deployable solution for PDF-based information retrieval using Grok and Streamlit, suitable for both local development and potential production deployment.

+**Techstack Used:**
+Python
+LangChain
+Streamlit
+GROK
+FAISS

+Contributing
+Feel free to submit issues or pull requests to enhance the project!
+License
+MIT License (or specify your preferred license).
+ - This project implements a modular PDF Information Retrieval System with the following components: